sanjar91/Fantastic-Four/Proposal.md

 Due to the sensitivity of the information transmitted from projects such as OwnTracks and ThingsBoard, transmitting secure messages to thousands of devices is imperative, and Mosquitto makes for a great starting point in assuring that data can be transmitted securely.

+### License
+* The Mosquitto project is dual licensed under the Eclipse Public License 1.0 and the Eclipse Distribution License 1.0 as described in the epl-v10 and edl-v10 files.

+1. Grant of Rights: Contributors grant recipients a non-exclusive, worldwide, royalty-free copyright license.
+Recipients have no assurances from contributors that the program does not infringe the patent or other intellectual property rights of any other entity.
+2. Requirements: A Contributor may choose to distribute the Program in object code form under its own license agreement, provided that it complies with the terms and conditions of this Agreement; and excludes all contributors for damages as a result of the Program.
+3. Commercial Distribution: Contributors who include the program within a commercial product must do so without creating potential liabilities for other contributors, and if a court requires any other Contributor to pay any damages as a result, the Commercial Contributor must pay those damages.
+4. No Warranty: The open source software is available "as is" and each recipient is resposible for determining the appropriateness of using the program and assumes all risk associated with its use.
+5. Disclaimer of Liability: Recipients nor Contributors will have liability for any direct or indirect damages caused from code changes.

+### Making Contributions
+In order for contributions to be accepted, they must comply with the Eclipse Foundation IP policy at http://wiki.eclipse.org/Development_Resources/Handling_Git_Contributions

+#### Contributor Agreement
+1. Create an account for an Eclipse Foundation User ID at https://accounts.eclipse.org/user/register to gain access to Gerrit, Bugzilla, and other Eclipse Foundation web resources.
+Be sure to use the same email address when you register for the account that you intend to use on Git commit records.
+2. Sign the Eclipse Contributor Agreement (Certificate of Origin) at http://www.eclipse.org/legal/ECA.php.

+By signing the ECA committers are agreeing to the following:
+* Work submitted with modifications must be original work by the developer(s) and is expected to be covered by the appropriate open source license.
+* All contributions and the personal information submitted with those contributions will be made public record.

+#### Getting Started
+* Clone the forked repository: git clone https://github.com/<your username>/mosquitto.git
+* If you are adding a new feature, a new branch should be created from the latest develop branch with git checkout -b YOUR_BRANCH_NAME origin/develop.
+* If you are fixing a bug, a new branch should be created from the latest fixes branch with git checkout -b YOUR_BRANCH_NAME origin/fixes.
+* Make sure that your commit message is meaningful and describes your changes correctly.
+Go to https://github.com/eclipse/mosquitto and create a pull request from your "YOUR_BRANCH_NAME" branch to the develop or fixes branch as appropriate to request review and merge of the commits in your pushed branch.

+#### Commit Records
+Minimally, your Git commit record must have the following:
+* Your credentials (email address) captured in the "Author" field;
+* A single line summary in the message field, followed by a more detailed descriptive paragraph;
+* A "Signed-off-by" entry with matching credentials in the message footer; and
+* Specify additional authors using one or more "Also-by" entries in the message footer.

+If applicable, a link to the Bug that is addressed by the commit should be included in the message footer.
+The id (bug number) of the bug should also be included in the message summary.

+In order to set up sign-off-by formatting, go to account settings at https://accounts.eclipse.org/user#open_tab_accountsettings and add your GitHub username to your account.
+Make sure that you sign-off your Git commits in the following format: Signed-off-by: John Smith <johnsmith@nowhere.com> This is usually displayed at the bottom of the commit message.
+Additionally, ensure that the email address that you make your commits with is the same one you used to sign up to the Eclipse Foundation website with.

+Command to sign off on a commit: git commit -s -m "Auto share multiple projects in single job"